intelsdi-x/snap/docs/STAND-ALONE_MODE.md

 $ ./snap-plugin-collector-psutil --stand-alone --stand-alone-port 8183
 ```
 ##  Loading a plugin
-When loading a plugin in stand-alone mode into `snapteld` you must provide a URL to indicate which
-machine the plugin is running (IP address/hostname with port number), e.g.:
+To load a plugin in stand-alone mode, provide a URL to indicate to the machine on which the plugin is running (IP address/hostname with port number), e.g.:

 ```
 $ snaptel plugin load http://127.0.0.1:8182